 Yes, assuming you’re a U.S. citizen or U.S. permanent resident.
 If you need any help whatsoever paying for college, this is the best way to get it.

 Even if you don’t end up qualifying for need-based aid (aid that goes to students with the most need), you’ll still be considered for non-need-based scholarships, loans, and employment opportunities.
 Plus, federal student loans (loans from the government) are often more advantageous than the ones you’d receive from private sources like banks.

 A Game-Changing Scholarship

-Read how financial aid helped one Illinois student achieve her dream of attending college and all of the opportunities it’s afforded her since.
+Read how financial aid helped one University of Illinois Urbana-Champaign student achieve her dream of attending college, and learn all of the opportunities it’s afforded her since.

 How do I apply for financial aid?

 You can apply for financial aid by filling out and submitting the Free Application for Federal Student Aid, or FAFSA.
 Colleges will use the information you provide on your FAFSA to calculate your financial need and offer you any awards.
 (Pro tip: If you’re an Illinois resident who isn’t otherwise eligible for federal financial aid, you can instead submit the Alternative Application for Illinois Financial Aid.)